xtimbeau/sourcoise/README.md

 execute (quickly) code that accesses files or an API and which, in the absence of updates, always produces the same result.
-When the API is likely to block (or if you don’t have an internet connection), this avoids blocking the rendering of a document or a quarto site.
+When the API is likely to block (or if you don’t have an internet connection), this avoids failure of the rendering of a `qmd` document or a quarto website.

 The script code that retrieves the data from a file or an API has to be isolated, and that is improving reproducibility. `sourcoise()` can be called in a `sourcoise()` which allows modularity.
-The cache is persistant (on disk, possibly synched with github) accross sessions of the same project.
+The cache is persistent (on disk, possibly synched with github) across sessions of the same project.
 The package provides tools, for checking the cache, `sourcoise_status()`, and refreshing it on demand, `sourcoise_refresh()`, or at a given frequency trhough a parameter of